npg70/galbreath-old/people/galbreath-john-1815.md

 [^census1841]: Household of John Galbreath, UK Census 1841 from [FindMyPast](https://www.findmypast.com/transcript?id=GBC%2F1841%2F0016597452).
 Lists occupations as "Ag Lab" (farm laborer), along with his wife and first child Annabella.

 [^census1851]: Household of John Galbreath, UK Census 1851 from [FindMyPast](https://www.findmypast.com/transcript?id=GBC/1851/0019256008&expand=true).
-Lists his estimated birth year of 1815, birthplace of Clachan, occupation as "Maltster", along with Mary McTaggart and their four sons.
+Lists his estimated birth year of 1815, birthplace of Clachan, occupation as "maltster", along with Mary McTaggart and their four sons.
 Annabella is missing.

 [^census1861]: Household of John Galbraith, UK Census 1861 from [FindMyPast](https://www.findmypast.com/transcript?id=GBC%2F1861%2F0022162723).
 Lists his estimated birth year of 1814, occupation as "distillery man", along with Archibald, John, Duncan and the mother-in-law of Annabell Beith b.
 1791 Killean, Argyllshire, Scotland.

-[^census1871]: Household of John Galbreath, UK Census 1871
+[^census1871]: Household of John Galbraith, UK Census 1871 from [FindMyPast](https://www.findmypast.com/transcript?id=GBC/1871/0023441340).
+Only John and Mary are listed.
+His occupation listed as "laborer", birthdate of 1814, birthplace of Clachan.